All Your Questions, Answered.

 Certain businesses may qualify for business damages.
 To qualify for business damages, a business must have been in business at least five years at the location of the taking, and the taking must be a partial taking.
 A business damage claim must be prepared and presented to the government within 180 days after the government provides the statutory notice to a business owner and there must be only a partial taking.
 If the entire property is taken, there are no business damages.

-When you’re ready to talk,we’re ready to help.
+When you’re ready to talk,

 Call today to schedule your consultation.
 407.843.0404